Trespass (band): Reformation

 Trespass started to reform in 2013 into 2014 when they entered the studio once more to re-record their classic material, so it had a consistent sound and feel.
 The band launched an official Trespass Facebook page in December 2013.
 In 2014, Paul Sutcliffe decided he wanted to pursue other musical avenues so the remaining members of the band, Mark Sutcliffe and Dave Crawte, recruited James Last on drums, Paul Martin on guitars and Dan Biggin (AKA Danny B, who engineered the new album) on bass.

-The band's new line-up debuted at the Brofest #3 festival in Newcastle upon Tyne, England, on 28 February 2015.
+The band's new line-up debuted at the Brofest No. 3 festival in Newcastle upon Tyne, England, on 28 February 2015.
 The new eponymously titled album and accompanying website were launched in March 2015.

 Crawte and Martin left the band in January 2016.
 A new drummer Jason Roberts and lead guitarist Joe Fawcett joined Mark Sutcliffe and Danny B, signalling a return to the original Trespass twin lead guitar sound.
 An album of new material, entitled Footprints in the Rock was released in late 2016.
 Nigel Booth joined the band as bassist in 2018.

-In 2020 Wil Wilmot replaced Nigel Booth as bassist, in 2023 the band plan to release a new album.
-On January 27, 2023, they released a digital single, “Blackthorn” as a taster for the new album, followed by a second single “Daggers Drawn” on March 17.
+In 2020 Wil Wilmot replaced Nigel Booth as bassist.
+On 27 January 2023 they released a digital single, "Blackthorn" as a taster for a new album, followed by further singles "Daggers Drawn" on 17 March and "Live Like A King" on 28 April.
+The album, "Wolf At The Door" was released on 26 May, featuring artwork by the English illustrator Mark Wilkinson, who has also provided album cover artwork for Iron Maiden, Judas Priest, Marillion and The Darkness, amongst others.

+Although the COVID-19 pandemic and subsequent lockdowns initially curtailed any live work, the new lineup of the band eventually made its live debut at the Wedfest Rocks 7 festival at Club 85 in Hitchin, UK on April 9, 2022, on a bill that also featured other NWOBHM stablemates such as Thunderstick and Elixir.
+The band have since played numerous festivals and gigs in both the UK and Europe, including Up the Hammers festival in Greece and Keep It True and Headbangers Open Air festivals in Germany.